Characters: Sailor Moon Main Cast

-- Meaningful Name: Meioh as in Meiōsei, Japanese for Pluto which means "King of the Underworld Star".
+- Meaningful Name: Meioh as in Meiōsei, the Japanese for Pluto which means "King of the Underworld Star".

 - Her given name has no inherent meaning, but is a homonym for a Japanese word meaning 'moment'.
 More specifically, it refers to the Japanese transliteration of the term 'ksana' - the smallest measurement of time in Buddhism.

 - Obstructive Code of Conduct: Pluto had three of them: 1: Don't let anyone use the Door of Space-time.
 2: Don't leave your post at The Door of Space-time.
 3: Do not use your powers to stop time.
 She still breaks all of them.
 There doesn't appear to be a punishment for the first two (that we see, at least) but the last one costs her life in exchange.
 Exactly who or what set these is never stated.

 - Rapunzel Hair: The Senshi with the longest hair.